 After the drinks, we took the elevator down.
 The walk continued through the streets of the old city.
 Some of the buildings there go back to the 13-14th century, most were from the 19th century.
 Walk downhill was not too bad, we took some long stairs down to the lower end of the short subway there at Karakoy.
 The next stop was the Grifin Fish Restaurant (aka Tarihi Karakoy Balik Lokantasi).
 It has served the people in the area since 1923 on the first floor of the Grifin Han.
 Now they have a fancier roof restaurant which serves only dinner, lunch is still served on the ground level.

 The view from the top overlooks the Golden Horn and spans all the way from Sarayburnu where Topkapi Palace is, to Unkapani on the right.
 I would guess it is about 140-degree view.
 The light was very nice, soft and warm.
 It got warmer later and as the sun went down the clouds turned reddish orange and put on a great show.
 The old building next to Grifin Han, Kurşunlu Han was very interesting but in dire need of repair.
 I learned earlier today that plans to restore that building are afoot.
 I am very glad.

 We enjoyed the appetizers, the selection is limited but everything was delicious.
-The fish we ordered were the best I had during this visit to Turkey.
-We saw the sun set in our glasses, very satisfied in many ways, returned home.
+The fish we ordered was the best I had during this visit to Turkey.
+We saw the sunset in our glasses, very satisfied in many ways, returned home.
 Here are the photographs from this expedition.